Last Updated on October 1, 2020 by Creative Parenting

 With so much going on the world, changes to everyone’s routines, and your local gym being closed, it’s easier than ever to slip on taking care of yourself.

-But the reality is, with so many extra demands on your time these days, you’ll be able to manage everything better, and take care of yourself if you keep your own health a priority.,
+But the reality is, with so many extra demands on your time these days, you’ll be able to manage everything better if you keep your own health a priority.,

 And when you do all three?